 Sarah Wenning is Co-founder and Vice President of Operations for the Clean Technology and Sustainable Industries Organization (CTSI), and Co-Founder of the Nano Science and Technology Institute (NSTI) in Cambridge, MA.
 Ms. Wenning obtained a B.A. with the University of Wisconsin – Madison, and has worked in operational management positions at the University of Wisconsin-Madison, University of California at Berkeley, Department of Energy’s Joint Genome Institute, Lawrence Livermore National Laboratory, and a variety of San Francisco Bay area biotechnology start-ups.
 She has worked with the NSTI and TechConnect since its founding in 1997.
 Ms. Wenning has 20+ years of meeting management and event planning experience, including directing operations for meetings ranging from 50 to as large as 8,000 attendees.
 She has planned meetings and events for non-profits, government agencies, government contractors, associations and corporations.

-Jennifer Rocha serves as Director of Strategic Development for TechConnect, based out of Cambridge Massachusetts.
+Jennifer Rocha serves as Vice President, Strategic Partnerships for TechConnect, based out of Cambridge Massachusetts.
 She is responsible for business and strategy as it relates to industry and academic partnerships, commercialization and partnership programs, and managing the Innovation Community consisting of thousands of innovation, corporate and investment partners from around the globe.
 She has more than a decade of experience in research, publications, and event management in both the public and private sectors, and has worked with TechConnect since it’s founding in 2004.

 Before joining TechConnect, Jennifer was a Project Manager at the Massachusetts Technology Collaborative (MTC), a leading state economic development organization.
 She served as Manager and Research Analyst for MTC’s flagship publication, the annual Index of the Massachusetts Innovation Economy report.
 Jennifer holds a dual B.A. in Political Science and International Relations from Mount Holyoke College.